addition to wood and fibre, Stora Enso sources other raw materials, products,

 proportion of total supplier spend (including materials, goods, and services)

 covered by Stora Enso’s Supplier Code of Conduct.
-This coverage was 95% at the end of 2017, achieving our target.
-The target for 2018 is planned to be communicated in the Q1/2018 Interim Report.
+This coverage was 95% at the end of Q1/2018.
+The target for 2018 is to maintain the high coverage level of 95%.